kubedb/docs/docs/guides/mongodb/monitoring/using-prometheus-operator.md

 Here,

 - `monitor.agent:  prometheus.io/operator` indicates that we are going to monitor this server using Prometheus operator.
-- `monitor.prometheus.namespace: monitoring` specifies that KubeDB should create `ServiceMonitor` in `monitoring` namespace.
-- `monitor.prometheus.labels` specifies that KubeDB should create `ServiceMonitor` with these labels.
+- `monitor.prometheus.serviceMonitor.labels` specifies that KubeDB should create `ServiceMonitor` with these labels.
 - `monitor.prometheus.interval` indicates that the Prometheus server should scrape metrics from this database with 10 seconds interval.

 Let's create the MongoDB object that we have shown above,